data61/anonlink-entity-service/docs/concepts.rst

 Bloom Filter Format
 -------------------

-The bloom filter is simply a `bitarray` - currently this of fixed length 1024 bit.
+A Bloom filter is simply a `bitarray` - currently the length is fixed to 1024 bit.

 This can easily be represented as 128 bytes (each being an 8 bit number between 0 and 255).
 We serialize by `base64` encoding the raw bytes of the bit array.